Matching Embeddings for Domain Adaptation: Conclusion

 \section{Conclusion}

-In this paper we present Adversarial Variational Domain Adaptation (AVDA), a semi-supervised approach for domain adaptations problems were a vast annotated source domain is available but none or few labels from a target domain exist.
-Unlike previous methods which align source and target domains into a single common feature space, we use a variational embedding and align samples that belong to the same class into the same embedding component using adversarial methods.
-Experiments on digits and galaxy morphology classification problems are used to validate the proposed approach.
-Our model presents a significant speed-up in terms of the increase in accuracy as more labeled examples are used from the target domain, increasing the accuracy more than $40\%$ with only one label per class for the morphology classification task.
-Though our framework does not show competitive on an unsupervised scenario, we demonstrate the capability of the model to align embedding spaces even in high domain shift scenarios by outperforming state-of-the-art methods from $0.03\%$ to $1.50\%$ in a semi-supervised scenario.
+In this paper we present Adversarial Variational Domain Adaptation (AVDA), a semi-supervised approach for domain adaptations problem were a vast annotated source domain is available but few labels from a target domain exist.
+Unlike previous methods which align source and target domains into a single common feature space, we use a variational embedding deined by a Gaussian Mixture Model and align samples that belong to the same class into the same embedding component using domain adversarial methods.
+Our model works as a classifier and also as a generative model that helps the classification.
+Experiments on a digits dataset are used to validate the proposed approach.
+Through this experimentation we show that our method outperform previous state-of-the-art from 0.08\% to 1.88\% of accuracy and also is capable to obtain competitive results even using fewer number of labeled samples on target.